tjknoth/tjknoth.github.io/pages/projects.md

 title: Projects
 ---
 # Projects
+### Type-directed Synthesis
+My dissertation will describe a _framework_ for type-directed synthesis.
+I utilize the shared structure found in many existing tools to build a platform for easily developing new synthesis tools and for sharing research advances between tools.
+Stay tuned.

 ### Resource Aware Program Synthesis
 Modern tools for the synthesis of general-purpose programs generally do not take into account the implementation's resource usage.